 AE 4950 - Art Education Student Teaching: K-12

 The culminating field-based experience for Art Education majors, leading to teacher certification.
 It is a continuous, full-time (5 days per week) experience of 12 credits during which, after a period of structured observation, students gradually assume responsibility for a full range of visual art teaching activities encountered in a school situation, thereby demonstrating the appropriate professional skills and attitudes essential for successful teaching of diverse populations of students.
-Student teaching is conducted under the supervisory guidance of school faculty and members of the Art Education clinical faculty.
+The Internship in Teaching is conducted under the supervisory guidance of a Mentor Teacher and a University Supervisor.
 Required seminars complement the experience.
 Falls and Springs.
-Prerequisite(s): minimum 2.70 cumulative GPA; completion of program requirements in Art Education and education by the beginning of the student teaching experience; permission of the Coordinator of Teacher Certification and Clinical Experiences.
+Prerequisite(s): minimum 2.70 cumulative GPA; completion of program requirements in Art Education and education by the beginning of the Internship experience; permission of the Coordinator of Internships.